DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-3.md

 We decided to focus on expanding to an adjacent local area.

 Engaging with local ecosystems is critical for a successful beta.
-By engaging with an adjacent local area, we can expand within the same networks that are already using the service.
+By engaging with an adjacent local area, we can expand within the same networks already using the service.

-Our strategy will be to target the networks of current provider partners (providers located in our beta sample region).
+Our strategy will target the networks of current provider partners (providers located in our beta sample region).
 This will help us target our extension into areas within existing service user networks and optimise our chances of success by building on proven relationships.

 If evidence suggests rural schools will interact differently with our service, future expansion into rural areas will be explored.